-- All revision requests from MPOs and RPAs should be submitted electronically to the Iowa DOT Office of Systems Planning.
-Four hard copies of the revision shall also be sent to Systems Planning, which will be forwarded to the DOT District, FHWA, and FTA for review and any necessary approvals. - Revision requests shall, at a minimum, include: - A resolution or meeting minutes showing the revision's approval.
+- All revision requests from MPOs and RPAs should be submitted electronically to the Iowa DOT Systems Planning Bureau.
+Four hard copies of the revision shall also be sent to Systems Planning, which will be forwarded to the DOT District, FHWA, and FTA for review and any necessary approvals. - Revision requests shall, at a minimum, include: - A resolution or meeting minutes showing the revision's approval. - Budget summary table with changes highlighted/noted. - Modified section(s) of the plan's work elements with changes highlighted/noted. - Revisions where FHWA/FTA is the designated approving agency shall require written approval by FHWA/FTA prior to commencement of activity, purchasing of equipment, or request for reimbursement.

-- Budget summary table with changes highlighted/noted. - Modified section(s) of the plan's work elements with changes highlighted/noted. - Revisions where FHWA/FTA is the designated approving agency shall require written approval by FHWA/FTA prior to commencement of activity, purchasing of equipment, or request for reimbursement. - Revisions where the Iowa DOT Office of Systems Planning is the designated approving agency shall require written approval by the Iowa DOT Office of Systems Planning prior to commencement of activity or request for reimbursement. - Revisions where the DMATS is the approving agency shall be approved by the Policy Board. - Notification by the approving agency will be in writing.
+- Revisions where the Iowa DOT Systems Planning Bureau is the designated approving agency shall require written approval by the Iowa DOT Systems Planning Bureau prior to commencement of activity or request for reimbursement. - Revisions where the DMATS is the approving agency shall be approved by the Policy Board. - Notification by the approving agency will be in writing.